Diphenylcyclopropenone: Studies

 A study of 41 alopecia areata patients showed significant hair regrowth in 40% at 6 months, being sustained in two thirds of these after a 12-month-follow up-period.

 In a 2002 study for the treatment of warts, the responders consisted of 135 individuals (87.7%) that had complete clearance of warts.
 Reported adverse effects were local and included with pruritus (itching) (15.6%), with blistering (7.1%), and with eczematous reactions (eczema)(14.2%).
 The majority of the patients tolerated the treatment very well.
 One patient developed local impetigo (minor infection).
 Patients had an average of 5 treatments over a 6-month period.

 Chemical properties

-The chemical properties of diphenylcyclopropenone are dominated by the strong polarization of the carbonyl group, which gives a partial positive charge with aromatic stabilization on the cyclopropene ring and a partial negative charge on oxygen.
-Furthermore, the phenyl groups stabilize the partial positive charge in the ring through resonance.
+The chemical properties of diphenylcyclopropenone are dominated by the strong polarization of the carbonyl group, which gives a partial positive charge with aromatic stabilization on the cyclopropene (cyclopropenium) ring and a partial negative charge on oxygen.
+The steric hindrance and partial charge on the cyclopropenium inhibit further electrophilic aromatic substitution there, but the phenyl rings are reactive.
+The cyclopropenium acts as a meta director.

-Diphenylcyclopropenone reacts with electrophilic chlorinating agents, including oxalyl chloride, thionyl chloride and phosphorus pentachloride, to give 3,3-dichloro-1,2-diphenylcyclopropene, which is a reagent for the activation of carboxylic acids.
+Electrophilic Lewis acids stabilize the charge separation, forming diphenylcyclopropenium ether or ester salts.
+Such compounds are extremely reactive electrophiles.

+Conversely, the oxygen is quite nucleophilic.
+Lux-Flood acids can abstract the oxygen: thus activated isocyanates effect imines; phosphorus sulfides or activated thioic acids effect the thione, and a wide variety of electrophilic chlorinators, including oxalyl chloride, thionyl chloride, and phosphorus pentachloride, effect 3,3-dichloro-1,2-diphenylcyclopropene.
+The latter sees primary application as an electrophilical chlorinator itself, and catalyzes the action of the aforementioned chlorinators.
+However, 3,3-dichloro-1,2-diphenylcyclopropene also ligates palladium for cross-coupling reactions, and reacts with trichloroacetate to give diphenylcyclobutenedione upon aqueous workup.

+In other respects, the carbonyl is a typical electrophile, adding Grignard reagents, Knoevenagel enols, and enamines.
+The central ring is highly strained, and the presence of most transition metals or heating to 160 °C induces decarbonylation, although heating just below the decarbonylation temperature (150 °C) irreversibly forms a [3+2] dimer instead.
+Soft nucleophiles that typically add in conjugate typically open the ring instead, as do naïve attempts at reduction.
+However, careful hydroboration can reduce away the carbonyl.